GEOG 1300. People, Place and the Envrnmt. 3 Hours.

 GEOG 4359.
 Transportation Geography.
 3 Hours.

-This course introduces the concepts, theories, and methods of transportation geography.
-It covers transportation infrastructure, modes of terminals, transportation economics, urban transportation, logistics, and transportation planning.
-In addition, this course covers various analytical techniques applied in transportation analysis, such as network analysis, gravity models, location-allocation modeling, and geographic information systems in transportation studies.
+Students are introduced to the concepts, theories, and methods of transportation geography.
+Students cover transportation infrastructure, modes of terminals, transportation economics, urban transportation, logistics, and transportation planning.
+In addition, students course cover various analytical techniques applied in transportation analysis, such as network analysis, gravity models, location-allocation modeling, and geographic information systems in transportation studies.

 Prerequisite: GEOG 1321 or permission of instructor.